RandomStudio/tether/README.md

 The broker could, in theory, be hosted on the Internet, but for our installations it usually makes sense to have it on a local network "on premises" - this guarantees easy accessibility by other devices/hosts and low latency.

-Or use any combination of the above.
+Or mix it up a little: a powerful machine might host the broker as well as some other Agents (which connect to `localhost`), while a few dedicated machines run other Agents and connect to the broker using an IP address on the LAN.
 As a convention, TCP connections are accepted at port `1883` and websocket at `15675`.

 #### Performance considerations